appath/NPass/README.md

 open .. ```Command line``` (CMD) now you can use it to generate random passwords,

 type in console ```C:\NPass> npass.exe --help ``` for example with an argument.

+__how to make sure that the console does not constantly enter the path to the executable file npass.exe?__